Kui (music): Ancient composers of kuis

-The female composer Dina Nurpeisqyzy, or Dina Nurpisova (1861–1955) also began then her career.
+The female composer Dina Nurpeisqyzy, or Dina Nurpeisova (1861–1955) also began then her career.

 Types of kui

 There are both folk kuis and kuis composed by authors.
 It is said that folks kuis may take their beginning from ritual worship acts of nomad tribes.
 Every kuishi (performer of kui) had his own unique technique and features.

 The themes of kuis are very different: from philosophic thoughts to the wildness of nature.
 For example, Dauletkerei's kui, "Zhiger", which means “Energy to Live” or Qazangap's Kui “Kokil” which means “Melody of my Soul”; Osen Tore's Kui, “Ottin Dunie, Kettin Dunie” which means “My Days Have Passed”.
 Other kuis represent detailed psychological portraits of individuals (Qurmangazy's Kui “Toremurat” – the name of a male person; Mamen's Kui “Aqsholpan” which is the name of a woman; Dina's “Asem Qonyr”).
 Other kuis are about mother land – vast fields of steppe: Qurmangazy's kui "Sary Arqa" which means “Golden Steppe”; Tattimbet's kui “Sarzhailau” – "Golden Plateau"; Bogda's kui “Zhem Suynyn Tasqyny” means “Flood of the Zhem River”.

 The other part of kuis is dedicated to events in the lives of kuishis or composers.
 (Qurmangazy's Kui “Aman Bol Sheshem, Aman Bol” means "Take Care, Mama, Take Care"; Tattimbet's Kui “Kokei Kesti”, or internal disturbance; Dina's “Qaraqasqa At” means a dark horse with white spot on its head.

 Another group of kuis is dedicated to the birds and animals: folks’ “Bozingen” means white female camel, Telkqonyr-which is the name of a horse; Ashimtai's “Qonyr Qaz” means “Brown Goose”; Sugir's Kui “Aqqu” means “White Wwan”.
 Nomads expressed the environment of their daily life very thoroughly through kuis.